-The Kansas Health and Environmental Laboratories (KHEL) discontinued coliform testing of private well samples on August 1, 1989.
-This decision was based on the conclusion that assuring the safety of private drinking water supplies really requires an assessment of the well location and construction as well as a site assessment for potential contaminants.
+The Kansas Health and Environmental Laboratories (KHEL) discontinued coliform testing of private well samples based on the conclusion that assuring the safety of private drinking water supplies really requires an assessment of the well location and construction, as well as a site assessment for potential contaminants.
 For example, a poorly constructed well could be free of contaminants one day and then become highly contaminated the next after a heavy rainstorm washes contaminants into the well.
-Therefore the decision is based on the opinion that a single sample analysis is not indicative of the overall safety or purity of the water.
-For information on the general quality of water please access the EPA websites for water and safe water.
+Single sample analysis is not indicative of the overall safety or purity of the water.

 When assessing potential well water quality, consider the following:

 Is the well hand-dug, shallow or open to runoff?

 Is the well within 50 feet of a pollution source such as a feedlot or pasture?

 Is the well open at the surface, allowing animals or fecal contamination to enter the water?